-SCHOOL ADMISSIONS
+SCHOOL ADMISSION

-The district provides free education to district residents between the ages of 5 through 21 who do not possess a diploma.
-A student is considered a resident of the district if he resides with a parent or parents or a person or government agency with legal custody whose place of residence is within the boundaries of the school district.
-Legal proof of custody and guardianship must be provided.
+The District provides free education to District residents between the ages of five through 21 who do not possess a diploma.
+Students who do not legally qualify as residents may be required to pay tuition as established by law and Board policy.

+A student is considered a resident of the District if he/she resides with a parent, a grandparent with either power of attorney or caretaker authorization affidavit or a person or government agency with legal custody whose place of residence is within the boundaries of the District.
+Parents, and grandparents with either power of attorney or caretaker authorization affidavit, may be required to present legal proof of residency.

-New entrants at all grade levels will be required to present at the time of enrollment a birth certificate or other document as evidence of birth, a certified copy of any child custody order or decree, proof of having received or being in the process of receiving required immunizations, and copies of those records pertaining to him/her which are maintained by the school most recently attended.
+New entrants at all grade levels are required to present at the time of enrollment a birth certificate or other document as evidence of birth, a certified copy of any child custody order or decree, proof of having received or being in the process of receiving required immunizations and copies of those records pertaining to him/her, which are maintained by the school most recently attended.
+A protected child, as defined by state law, may not be denied admission to the school solely because the child does not present a birth certificate or comparable document upon registration.
+A protected child or parent, guardian or custodian of the child must present this documentation within 90 days after the child's initial entry into the school.
+The District immediately enrolls homeless students and foster students and assists in obtaining the necessary enrollment documents.